imiev-battery-upgrade/imiev-battery-upgrade/battery_chemistries.md

 ## Current Recommendation

 Based on proven success and reasonable compromises, NMC cells (like the CATL 93Ah) appear to be the most practical upgrade path when combined with a CAN bridge.
+SVOLT NMC-90F cells are an emerging alternative that may offer a viable option with custom mounting solutions.
 While LFP would offer some advantages, the voltage and physical compatibility issues make it impractical without major system modifications.